The application for the 2018 Nebraska Passport program was due on December 31, 2017. Applicants will be contacted in February 2018.

-Thank you for your interest in becoming a 2018 Nebraska Passport stop!
+Thank you for your interest in becoming a Nebraska Passport stop!
 Being a Passport stop is not only an enjoyable experience, the Passport Program can help your destination reach your goals.
-For example, the 2017 Passport stops reported the program helped them achieve: significant increases in traffic, significant increases in awareness among multiple target audiences, and increases in sales or donations.
+For example, past Passport stops reported the program helped them achieve: significant increases in traffic, significant increases in awareness among multiple target audiences, and increases in sales or donations.

 The most important requirements for Nebraska Passport stops are: